szermatt/mistty/docs/source/usage.rst

 the ``reset`` and ``clear`` commands clear the whole buffer instead of just the terminal zone.

+MisTTY defines an index for imenu, so that :kbd:`M-x imenu` lets you select commands and outputs to go to.
+This also allows packages based on imenu to work, such as `breadcrumbs
+<https://github.com/joaotavora/breadcrumb>`_ that can display the
+current command in a header, if enabled in a MisTTY buffer.

 Additionally, MisTTY defines prompts as defuns, so any function that applies on defun applies on prompts in a MisTTY buffer, so, for